Command Line Parameters

 - Batch files: Can use

-$LastExitCodeto check the previous command's exit code
+$LastExitCodeto check the exit code of the previous command

 # Use puppet-sign tool (console application)